meyassu/douglas/README.md

 >>> import fasttext
 >>>
 ~~~
 A clean return indicates a clean installation.
-All we have to do now is download the embeddings with this command within /fastText:
+Now, download the embeddings with this command within /fastText:
 ~~~
 ./download_model.py en
 ~~~